G1OJS/NECBOL/README.md

 * You can browse the source files in the [necbol folder](https://github.com/G1OJS/NECBOL/tree/main/necbol) (however note that they may be ahead of the release on pip).

 * Please look at the change history file, especally if you've used previous versions

+* Note that the TO_DO list has been deleted and captured in GitHub issues